zachpmanson/notes/notes/Meta/Meta.md

 	- in the [[Obsidian]] vault this site is written in, this is the directory structure of the [[Markdown]] files
 	- in the HTML version of this site, this is the navigation that can be done using the links in the header
 - Backlinks
-	- these these are the network of arbitrary links between pairs of pages within the wiki
+	- these are arbitrary bidirectional links that form a network of pages within the wiki
 	- work the same in Obsidian and HTML
 - Tags
 	- e.g. [#relics](/tags#relics), [#venting](/tags#venting)